piqnt/planck.js/docs/pages/body.md

 ##### Position and Velocity
 You can access the position and rotation of a body.
 This is common when rendering your associated game actor.
-You can also set the position, although this is less common since you will normally use Planck.js to simulate movement.
+You can also set the position and rotation, although this is less common since you will normally use Planck.js to simulate movement.